openaustralia/yinyo/site/content/_index.md

       or asynchronously.
   - heading: Open source
     text: |
-      Made specifically for developers of scraper systems be it open source or commercial.
-No chance of vendor lock-in because it's open source and **liberally licensed** under the [Apache 2.0 license](https://github.com/openaustralia/yinyo/blob/master/LICENSE).
+      Made specifically for developers of *open source and proprietary* scraper systems.
+No chance of vendor lock-in because Yinyo is open source and **liberally licensed** under the [Apache 2.0 license](https://github.com/openaustralia/yinyo/blob/master/LICENSE).
     draft: true
 ---